 On May 15, 2020, Diginex Limited ("Diginex HK"), a company incorporated in Hong Kong, an entity related to the Company, together with Diginex Solutions Limited, sold the legal entities of Diginex Solutions (HK) Limited (referred to herein as "DSL") and Diginex USA LLC, together with the trademarks associated with the "Diginex" name, to a related party, Rhino Ventures Limited, an entity controlled, via 100% shareholding, by Miles Pelham, the founder and former chairman of Diginex HK and founder of DSL and the Company (the "DSL 2020 Acquisition Agreement").
 A copy of the DSL 2020 Acquisition Agreement is attached to this Registration Statement as Exhibit 10.1.
 The consideration of \$6.0 million, that was paid by Rhino Ventures Limited ("RVL") for Diginex Solutions (HK) Limited and Diginex USA LLC, was netted against the shareholder loan of \$10.5 million between Diginex HK and Pelham Limited, another entity controlled by Miles Pelham.
 In addition, Diginex HK agreed to fund the business of DSL for six months following the sale at a 25% discount to the projected costs.
 Such funding amounted to \$1.0 million.
-Pelham Limited remained a shareholder of Diginex HK after this transaction but is no longer a shareholder of Diginex HK.
+Pelham Limited remained a shareholder of Diginex HK.